HellioSolutions/helliomessaging-laravel-notification-channel/README.md

 ## Installation

-To get the latest version of Hellio Messaging Notification channel for Laravel 5.3+, simply require the project using [Composer](https://getcomposer.org):
+To get the latest version of Hellio Messaging Notification channel is intended for Laravel 5.5 and up, simply require the project using [Composer](https://getcomposer.org):

 ```bash
 $ composer require helliomessaging/helliomessaging-laravel-notification-channel